agi-inc/skills/README.md

 - Prepending the prompt (with plugin descriptions) to the user input
 - Checking the LLM response for API calls (the <API>...</API> pattern)
-- Calling the specified plugins
+- Calling the specified skills
 - Summarizing the API calls in the LLM response
 - Calling the LLM function again with the summary to get a final response